wd400/Spotify_t-sne_playlist/README.md

 # Rearrange your Spotify music according to their proximity
-Using the t-SNE algorithm, the Spotify API and a GUI.
+using the t-SNE algorithm, the Spotify API and a GUI.

 # [Test it online!](https://wd400.github.io/Spotify_t-sne_playlist/)